Villas-Boas sensationally offers to resign as Marseille boss due to club signing Ntcham against his wishes | Goal.com

 Villas-Boas' announcement comes on the back of a turbulent week for Marseille which saw a number of supporters arrested for assaulting officers and throwing smoke bombs at their training centre.

-OM fans went too far with the protests against the running of the club on an off the pitch, having seen their team suffer three Ligue 1 defeats on the bounce.
+OM fans went too far with the protests against the running of the club on and off the pitch, having seen their team suffer three Ligue 1 defeats on the bounce.

 Villas-Boas insists that the incident played no part in his choice to resign, though, and has pledged to continue giving his all to Marseille's cause until he is officially relieved of his duties.